nopnop2002/esp-idf-zlib/basic/README.md

 ```

 # Compress
-Write 15 bytes of data to a file using gzwrite.
+Write 15 bytes of data to a file 10 times using gzwrite.
 The total size of the data is 150 bytes, but the file size on the FAT file system is 32 bytes.

 # DeCompress